runstache/camel-sample-springdsl/README.md

-# camel-sample-springdsl
+# Sample Project for Spring DSL & Camel
-Sample Spring DSL Project
+Sample project for Camel/Spring using Annotations